 It’s everything England often fails miserably to achieve, all wrapped up in one rather wonderful sustainable clothing brand.

-Armedangels make the everyday clothes you want, in up-to-date contemporary styles without ending up too ‘fashion’, and price everything fairly.
+Armedangels make the everyday clothes you want in up to date contemporary styles without ending up too ‘fashion’, and they price everything pretty fairly.

 It doesn’t get much cleaner than Armedangels.

 For guys you're looking at a staple range of denim, sweatshirts, chinos and tees.
 While for women it’s a more stylised and broader range of cropped wide leg trousers, killer summer dresses, statement tees and lightweight shirts.
 Last time we checked they do 6 fits of organic cotton denim too.